jahidulpabelislam/personal-site/README.md

 # e-Portfolio
 e-Portfolio

-My e-Portfolio i made in 2015 to revise for a test for Degree.
+My e-Portfolio I made in 2015 to revise for a test for a unit about HTML and CSS during my Degree.
+I updated and improved the site in 2016 with things I have learnt the past year.